Last Updated on October 2, 2023 by Kyle Whitley

-When most people think about trout fishing they think about rivers and streams.
-Trout are a strong and intelligent species of river fish.
+When most people think about trout fishing, they think about rivers and streams.
+Trout is a strong and intelligent species of river fish.
 They’re harder to catch because they seem to spook easily.

-Moving water is important when fishing rivers.
-If you want to catch the most fish, then fishing eddies and rapids are the way to go.
+Moving water is essential when fishing rivers.
+If you want to catch the most fish, fishing eddies and rapids are the way to go.

 An eddy is a place where the water swirls around an object.
 Notice the calm section behind the boulder.
 Trout are excellent ambush predators.
 They can sit in a calm pool and grab food as it floats past.